 Some states have invested in upgrading their jury assembly rooms.
 The current amenities allow you to do remote work on a laptop.

-The voir dire
+Jury Selection – The voir dire process

 You are summoned to a courtroom with several others when it is your turn.
-Here you will meet the judge, the court clerk, the bailiff, and the lawyers on both sides.
+Here, you will meet the judge, the court clerk, the bailiff, and the lawyers on both sides.

-The questions determine whether you could participate in the trial with impartiality.
-They are looking for jurors with a fair and open mind who can consider all evidence, then make a careful verdict.
+They are looking for jurors with fair and open minds who can consider all evidence and then, and only then, make a careful verdict.

-The questions may include the following:
+The jury questions may include the following:

-- Do you know anyone involved in the case?
+• Do you know anyone involved in the case?
 It consists of the court staff, the attorneys, the defendants, the plaintiffs, and the witnesses.

-- Questions about your sentiment and experience with law enforcement: have you received fair treatment from the justice system?
+• Questions about your sentiment and experience with law enforcement: have you received fair treatment from the justice system?
 What do you think about the police?

-- Your beliefs and understanding of the nature of the case and the law.
+• Your beliefs and understanding of the nature of the case and the law.

 If the judge thought you might have a bias or conflict against any side, they would dismiss you.